Public and corporate governance in the heart of Europe.

-ACCT 4940 can count as a Business Analytics major elective, a Finance major elective, or a Management major elective for undergraduates.
-ACCT 5940 can count as an elective for MPAC or MSF students.
-For all other students, ACCT 4940/5940 counts as a general elective.
+This program’s ACCT 4940 can count as a Business Analytics major elective, a Finance major elective, or a Management major elective for undergraduates, or as a general elective for all other undergraduate students.
+ACCT 4940 may count towards satisfying a required course for early-admitted MSAA students.
 Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for Global Business requirements.

 We’ll trace the development of Europe’s supranational structures in fact and in myth from postwar inception to the Great Recession.
 We’ll make predictions about the stability and relevance of the European Union in a world of many economic poles and whether Frankfurt and the euro will be a partner or a rival to New York and the dollar.
 We’ll look especially closely at the construction and force of two narratives in a business context: (1) How do public institutions and multinational businesses describe their relationship with and their expectations of each other, with a focus on how this informs behavior?
 And (2) How do business people in Europe describe and relate to each other in an organizational setting, with a focus on national cultural norms often operating in a multi-cultural environment.

 By participating in this course, you'll be building your credentials as a multidisciplinary global player who can engage critically with the European environment in which Europeans AND Americans do business.
 You'll gain topical literacy, institutional literacy, historical literacy, and cultural literacy.

 This program’s GBUS 4940 can satisfy the GBUS 3200 foundation requirement for undergraduates (except for Finance majors).
-For all undergraduates who have already satisfied their INBU 3200 foundation and for Finance majors, INBU 4940 counts as a general elective.
-Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for International Business requirements.
+For all undergraduates who have already satisfied their GBUS 3200 foundation and for Finance majors, GBUS 4940 counts as a general elective.
+Participation in the study tour, whether you take one or both courses, counts as a supplemental activity for Global Business requirements

 Program fee: $3,000